mainmatter/mainmatter.com/src/posts/2023-11-16-setting-up-oauth-with-auth-js-and-sveltekit.md

   developers, due to error messages being unhelpful — and explains how to get around them."
 og:
-  image: /assets/images/posts/2023-07-03-from-react-to-ember-building-a-blog/og-image.jpg
+  image: /assets/images/posts/2023-11-16-setting-up-oauth-with-auth-js-and-sveltekit/og-image.jpg
 tagline: |
   <p>There are numerous OAuth articles and libraries available, and yet setting it up may appear challenging — not due to any particular code complexity, but rather to small details missing or incorrectly configured.
 This article provides a step-by-step guide for setting up OAuth using a specific combination of technologies, SvelteKit + Auth.js, along with explanations of all the pitfalls.</p>
   <p>This article focuses on the configuration of Google and GitHub OAuth providers since they are among the most popular ones with developers.
 You're not limited with those two, though: set it up with any other OAuth provider of choice.</p>

-image: "/assets/images/posts/2023-07-03-from-react-to-ember-building-a-blog/header-illustration.jpg"
+image: "/assets/images/posts/2023-11-16-setting-up-oauth-with-auth-js-and-sveltekit/header-visual.jpg"
-imageAlt: "The Ember logo on a gray backround picture"
+imageAlt: "The Svelte logo on a gray backround picture"
 ---

 ## What is OAuth